 Double-clicking of a row reads in the bearing data and updates the values which are read from the database.

 The data of inner geometry of the bearings provided with the database are approximated from outer dimensions.
 Additional databases from bearing manufacturers are available.
-Catalog data with approximated inner geometry is available from SKF and Schaeffler and is included in the installation.
-Encrypted bearing databases including inner geometry are available from GMN and IBC and other manufacturers.
+Catalog data with approximated inner geometry is available from Schaeffler and SKF and is included in the installation.
+Encrypted bearing databases including inner geometry are available from HQW/Barden, CSC, GMN and IBC and other manufacturers.
 The databases from HQW/Barden and CSC are included in the installation, please contact the bearing manufacturer for these databases.